-PSYC 411 H(3-0) Advanced Studies in Clinical Psychology
+PSYC 411 H(3.0) Advanced Studies in Clinical Psychology

 This course provides an in-depth study of psychological concepts introduced in introductory psychology courses.
 Students will integrate clinical principles and research as they develop their own theoretical orientation.
-Diagnosis, assessment, intervention strategies, and practitioner commentaries will be reviewed and further analyzed.
-Multicultural perspectives will be examined and students will be encouraged and expected to apply this knowledge in the development of their own theoretical orientation and critically evaluate clinical principles and diagnosis, assessment and intervention strategies.
+Multicultural perspectives will be examined and students will be expected to apply this knowledge in the development of their own theoretical orientation.
+A more in-depth study of research and clinical ethics, psychology as a regulated profession, and developing perspectives for the future will be presented.